paolas771/Travel-Journal/README.md

 ### Requirements

-- Data arrya in a seperate .js file
+- Data arrays in a seperate .js file
 - Use .map() and props
 - Styled and polished